OptusWarhole/memories/movies/README.md

 - [ ] Put it online
 - [ ] Add infinite scroll
 - [ ] Add "?" in footer leading to Github / Linkedin...

+## Infos
+Install SCSS in angular project : https://stackoverflow.com/a/39816365

 ### Development server